Unramified covers and branes on the Hitchin system: Abstract

 \section{Abstract}

-We study the fixed loci for the action of tensorisation by a line bundle of order $n$ on the moduli space of Higgs bundles for the Langlands self-dual group $\mathrm{GL}(n,\mathbb{C})$.
+We study the locus of the moduli space of $\mathrm{GL}(n,\mathbb{C})$-Higgs bundles on a curve given by those Higgs bundles obtained by pushforward under a connected unramified cover.
 We equip these loci with a hyperholomorphic bundle so that they can be viewed as BBB-branes, and we introduce corresponding BAA-branes which can be described via Hecke modifications.
-We then show how these branes are naturally dual via explicit Fourier-Mukai transform.
+We then show how these branes are naturally dual via explicit Fourier--Mukai transform (recall that $\mathrm{GL}(n,\mathbb{C})$ is Langlands self dual).
 It is noteworthy that these branes lie over the singular locus of the Hitchin fibration.

+As a particular case, our construction describes the behavior under mirror symmetry of the fixed loci for the action of tensorization by a line bundle of order $n$.
+These loci play a key role in the work of Hausel and Thaddeus on topological mirror symmetry for Higgs moduli spaces.